← Math & statistics

 Error propagation calculator (with steps)

-Propagate y ± uy with gradient×covariance, show 68% / 95% intervals, and cross-check with seeded Monte Carlo sampling for both independent and correlated inputs.
+Propagate y ± uy with gradient×covariance and show 68% / 95% intervals.
+Cross-check results with seeded Monte Carlo for independent or correlated inputs.

 Overview

-Enter the analytic function y = f(x) and combine standard uncertainties through a first-order approximation.
-Templates cover sums, differences, products, quotients, and powers, while the general mode accepts safe expressions with constants, trig, hyperbolic, and logarithmic functions.
+Enter y = f(x), then combine standard uncertainties with a first-order approximation.
+Templates cover sums, differences, products, quotients, and powers.
+General mode accepts safe expressions with constants and common functions.

 Keyboard tips: Ctrl/+S exports CSV, Ctrl/+L copies a shareable URL.